 In order to calculate total charges on a daily discount statement, fees paid throughout the month must be added to fees charged at the end of the month.

 On monthly discount a processor charges all fees in one lump sum at the end of each month.
-Statements based on monthly discount are much easier to reconcile than statements based on daily discount.
+Statements based on monthly discount are much easier to reconcile than statements based on daily discount and many businesses prefer it.

 Still need help with your statement?
 CardFellow clients can request a statement audit and assistance understanding the charges at any time.
 Give us a call or sign on to our livechat system with any questions